firasm/jupyterbook_course_template/about/syllabus_bits/policies.md

 ## Equity, Human Rights, Discrimination and Harassment

 UBC Okanagan is a place where every student, staff and faculty member should be able to study and work in an environment that is free from human rights based discrimination and harassment.
-If you require assistance related to an issue of equity, discrimination or harassment, please contact the [Equity Office](https://equity.ok.ubc.ca/) by phone (250.807.9291) or email ([equity.ubco@ubc.ca](mailto:equity.ubco@ubc.ca)), your administrative head of unit, and/or your unit’s equity representative.
+If you require assistance related to an issue of equity, discrimination or harassment, please contact the [Equity Office](https://equity.ubc.ca) by phone (604.827.1773) or email ([info@equity.ubc.ca](mailto:info@equity.ubc.ca)), your administrative head of unit, and/or your unit’s equity representative.

 ## Health & Wellness - UNC 337